A Day Trip from Dublin: The Bray to Greystones Walk

 Sunny day on the Bray to Greystones walk

-When you get on the train make sure to pick a seat next to the window as it’s a stunning ride along the coast!
+When you get on the train make sure to pick a seat next to the window on the right side of the train as it’s a stunning ride with the most amazing views of the east coast of Ireland!

 The coastal town of Bray